cs3451/cs3451-f19/_pages/reading-list.md

 | Curves| 15.1-15.3.5, 15.6.1| 15.0-15.3.5, 15.6-15.6.1|15.0-15.3.5, 15.6-15.6.1|

 Sections numbered such as 6.0 refer to the front matter of a chapter prior to the first numbered sub-sections.

+(Thanks to Greg Turk for this list.
+I don't have the 2nd edition of the book, so I'm relying on his list for that edition.)